jonbrennecke/matlab-utils/README.md

 matlab-utils
 ============

-The purpose of this module is to incorporate into matlab some basic functionality that the language is mysteriously lacking.
+The purpose of this module is to incorporate into Matlab some basic functionality that the language is mysteriously lacking.
+This module takes a Functional Programming aproach to simplifying everyday Matlab code with general-purpose utility functions that abstract away much of the convolution of Matlab code into (hopefully!) more intuitive functions.

 #intro: